Pistoia Tuscany, Italy Travel Guide

 The Pistoia province offers varied landscapes, good for outdoor enthusiasts seeking active experiences.

-Numerous marked trails from easy family strolls to challenging full-day treks around Abetone and Lago Scaffaiolo.
+Numerous marked trails from easy family strolls to challenging full-day hikes around Abetone and Lago Scaffaiolo.

-Serchio River valley or Lima River for rafting and kayaking, enjoyable day trips from Pistoia.
+Serchio The river basin or Lima River for rafting and kayaking, enjoyable day trips from Pistoia.

 Pistoia Mountains for deer and wild boar.
 Padule di Fucecchio for significant birdwatching.